raquelredo/Projects/README.md

 Projects
 ================

 This is a brief introduction of some of the projects done.
-In most cases datasets are public therefore the source is pointed out in the correspondent README file.
+In most cases data sets are public therefore the source is pointed out in the correspondent README file.
 Enjoy!

 Kaggle - Predict Fraud
 ----------------------

 [clic to go](https://github.com/raquelredo/Projects/tree/master/Kaggle%20-%20Predict%20Fraud)

 Anonymized credit card transactions labeled as fraudulent or genuine.
-Anonymization has been achieved performing Principal Component Analisis.
+Anonymization has been achieved performing Principal Component Analysis.
 492 frauds out of 284,807 transactions.

 -   Features: 30
 -   Observations: 284,807